Exponential Formula to Estimate

 of fuel at the beginning of the flight, so they burn extra fuel to carry the

-The dropping and rising levels also create anomalies
+The dropping and rising levels of CO2e per

 Linear Formula

-A linear equation with a constant per takeoffs can
+A linear equation with a constant per takeoff can give

 medium flights.
 However it slightly over-estimates medium flights and/or